kyle-n/kyle-n.github.io/posts/reducing-frontend-complexity-with-microservices.md

 //...
 ```

 The customer resolver simplifies the `CreateInvoicePageComponent`.
-It lets you loads customer data into the component with one line, without injecting the `CustomerService`.
+It lets you load customer data into the component with one line, without injecting the `CustomerService`.
 You can also reuse the customer resolver for other components that need customer data.

 However, resolvers are a poor solution for loading data that depends on other loaded data.
 On the [original create invoice page](https://github.com/kyle-n/catering-masters/blob/main/src/app/containers/create-invoice-page/create-invoice-page.component.ts), you had to load `address$` to load `products$` to load `lineItems$`.
 Resolvers run independently and simultaneously when the user opens the route they're attached to.